Make Cannabis Body Lotion at Home With CBD or THC

 Method:

-- Then use the immersion blender / stick blender for 30 seconds, keeping the head of the blender at the bottom of the container.
+• Use the immersion blender for 30 seconds, keeping it at the bottom of the container.

 Practical Tips for Homemade CBD Lotion